fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/static-rate-limiting.md

 ## Introduction

-This blueprint provides a simple static rate limiting policy and a dashboard.
+This blueprint provides a simple static rate-limiting policy and a dashboard.
 This policy uses the [`RateLimiter`](/reference/policies/spec.md#rate-limiter) component.